Skip to main content

 Design of Reactive Combiners with Enhanced Graceful Degradation

-This paper shows that the electromagnetic design of rotationally symmetric reactive combiners for SSPAs requires the simultaneous optimization of the output-port reflection coefficient, the input-port return losses, and the inter-port coupling network.
-Minimal output reflection under symmetry maximizes the nominal combining efficiency, defined for identical MMICs.
-Under single-device failure, efficiency degradation scales inversely with input-port return loss, asymptotically approaching the behaviour of ideal BFN-type combiners.
-Failure conditions also force residual un-combined power to reappear at the active input ports, imposing additional RF stress on the surviving MMICs and necessitating isolators with suitable power-handling capability.
-Optimal robustness is achieved when the combiner provides uniform redistribution of the incoming power across all remaining ports.
+This paper demonstrates that the electromagnetic design of rotationally symmetric reactive combiners for solid-state power amplifiers (SSPAs) with enhanced graceful degradation is governed by three key parameters: output-port return loss, input-port return loss, and inter-port coupling.
+While output-port return loss determines nominal combining efficiency, graceful degradation under single-device failure is governed by two factors: input-port return loss and symmetry of inter-port power redistribution.
+Under single-device failure conditions, efficiency degradation scales inversely with input-port return loss, asymptotically approaching the behavior of ideal beam-forming network (BFN) combiners.
+Failure-induced residual power is redistributed among the remaining input ports, increasing RF stress on the surviving MMICs and necessitating isolators with adequate power-handling capability.
+Optimal fault tolerance is achieved when power injected into any one port is uniformly redistributed among all other ports.